I participated in Key Ideas one of a series of events organised by the Design Cluster at Camberwell College of Arts.

 economies animated by the movement of images, information, design, knowledge, money, people, goodwill, loyalty and trust.

-These forces, which have traditionally been imagined as outside of culture,
+These forces, which have traditionally been imagined as outside of culture and its reproduction,

 are now central to our ‘new’ creative economies convened around the slippery exchanges of creativity, knowledge, intellectual property regimes and capital.

-Collected recognized the museum as the ideal image of the collection, but also explores stores, photography, shops, flea markets and domestic spaces as sites of collection and display [...]
+Collected begins from the premise that the museum as the ideal image of the collection, but also explores Department Sores, photography, flea markets, shops and domestic spaces as sites of collection and display [...]

 Free Trade was a project that traced the complex web of financial and cultural exchanges in Manchester during the 19th C. George Beatson Blair was one of three brothers - James, Alexander, and George - who were partners in a cotton import/export and shipping company.
-And like other newly wealthy middle class merchants, James and George turned their financial profits into cultural goods [...]
+And like other newly wealthy middle class merchants, James and George turned their financial profits into cultural goods.
+They started collecting [...]

 The Value of Things explores the narratives of two institutions which perfectly represent the awesome technologies for sourcing, transportation, warehousing, accounting, stocking, display and redistribution of material things.
 The greatest inventions of modernity, these institutions are the most privileged sites within the social organisation of all objects, images, signs and services: the department store and the public museum [...]